EluciusFTW/CardGames/README.md

 _ = dealer.TryDealCardOfSymbol(Symbol.King, out var card);
 _ = dealer.TryDealCardOfSuit(Suit.Spades, out var card);
 ````
+This is very useful and increases performance in simulation scenarios where certain specific situations have to be recreated over and over.

 ### Disclaimer
 :hand: Although this description uses the word _package_ multiple times, it is not yet published as a nuget package, as it is still under development.